gnalvesteffer/mount-and-blade-bannerlord-mods/XorberaxBanks/src/Banks/README.md

 # Xorberax's Banks
 Adds banks to the towns of Calradia.
 You can maintain individual balances at each towns' bank, and take out loans.
-Banks offer monthly interest rates to provide a passive income and an incentive to bank with them over other towns.
-There are risks with banking however, as your denars are stored in the town's treasury, and is subject to loss in events such as sieges or theft.
+Banks offer weekly interest rates to provide a passive income and an incentive to bank with them over other towns.
+There are risks with banking however, as your Denars are stored in the town's treasury, and is subject to loss in events such as sieges, theft, or mismanagement.

 ## Configuration
 Certain aspects of this mod can be tweaked to your liking.